ansible-learnfest/ansible-learnfest-guide/content/20-vscode/_index.md

 Although VSCode of course runs on Linux, Mac and Windows, there are some extra tasks to be done to get Ansible working on Windows or Mac.
 It's beyond the scope of this manual to provide detailed instructions on how to setup Podman and Ansible on Windows or Mac.

-### Challenge Tasks

-Try to configure VSCode to use Ansible inside an execution environment.
-The EE supported is already installed on the bastion host and can be used for these experiments.